jasononggo/docs/DOCKER.md

 Perhaps iptables or your kernel needs to be upgraded.
 ```

-- Check if the modules is loaded by running this command `$ lsmod | grep ip`
+- Check if the modules is loaded by running this command `$ lsmod | grep ip` in the host machine.

 ```
 ip_tables